mitchvm/tabnav/README.md

 ### Configuration Options

 Selecting the "TabNav - Settings" menu item opens the TabNav default settings file, as well as your local TabNav settings file.
+Override the default configurations by placing the parameter into your local settings file.
 The following global configuration parameters are available:

 * `include_separators`: When false, row separator lines are skipped when moving and not included in selections.
-To temporarily include line separators, ["Include separator lines in selections" command](#other-commands).
+To temporarily include line separators, use the ["Include separator lines in selections" command](#other-commands).
 Can also be overridden on a per-context basis.
 Default: `false`.
-* `trim_on_copy`: When true, whitespace is trimmed from the selected regions' text prior to putting it  on the clipboard with the ["Copy selections" commands](#other-commands).
+* `trim_on_copy`: When true, the ["Copy selections" commands](#other-commands) trim whitespace from the selected regions' text prior to putting it on the clipboard.
 The selections in the view themselves are not altered.
 Default: `true`.

 ### Context Configuration